 Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the Company, directly or indirectly.
 Key management personnel include the Company's executive officers and members of the Board of Directors.

-The Company incurred charges to directors and officers, or to companies associated with these individuals, during the three and nine months ended September 30, 2023 and 2022:
+The Company incurred charges to Directors and Officers, or to companies associated with these individuals, during the years ended December 31, 2023 and 2022: